VIDEO SERIES: Canada's 2018 VRIC Companies Highlighted in OTCQX Video Series

 About Fortune Minerals

 Fortune is a Canadian mining company focused on developing the vertically integrated NICO cobalt-gold-bismuth-copper project in the Northwest Territories and a related refinery the Company plans to construct in Saskatchewan.
-The NICO development asset will be a primary producer of cobalt sulphate for the rapidly expanding lithium-ion battery industry with supply chain transparency and custody control of product from a Canadian vertically integrated source.
-The by-products that will be produced include gold doré, bismuth ingots and oxide, and copper cement.
+Fortune also owns the Sue-Dianne copper-silver-gold deposit located 25 km north of NICO and a potential future source of incremental mill feed to potentially extend the life of the NICO mill.

 About Globex Mining Enterprises